 It is three miles of waterside bliss right in the heart of the county’s prettiest forest.
 Look out for tufted duck, cormorant, great crested grebe and Canada geese.
 It is a surfaced footpath that saves those paws from getting muddy.
 You can follow the footpaths to the quaint village of Cropston to refuel at the pub.

 Dog walking in Leicestershire is a dream thanks to the swathes of forest and miles of canal and rivers pathways.
-Of course, you can pack a picnic and maybe experience some of the best dog friendly days out in Leicestershire that happen to be on your rambling radar.
+Of course, you can pack a picnic and maybe experience some of the pet friendly days out in Leicestershire that happen to be on your rambling radar.